 Dr. Zayour Completed a bachelor’s degree in Business Administration in 2008 in the American University of Beirut and finished medical school in the American University of Beirut Medical Center in 2012 (M.D.).
 He worked one year in internal medicine at American University of Beirut Medical Center and came to Dallas for his psychiatry residency.
 Dr. Zayour is currently an addiction fellow at UT Southwestern Medical School.
 He is a member of American Psychiatric Association and is well qualified to work with the unique needs of our Chapter House Clients.

 Janice Kreider anchors the Chapter House Counseling Center.
 She brings a tenacious work ethic and many years of experience in administrative and managerial duties.
 Janice’s friendly and warm demeanor is often the first our clients and families encounter when reaching out to Chapter House for help with admission information.
 Janice coordinates with both our clinical and medical staff to ensure a seamless chain of care and quality experience for those we serve.
 Janice is married, with two children and one precious granddaughter.
 She enjoys her free time with her black Labrador Carlile, black American Staffordshire Terrier, and is passionate about music and gourmet coffee.

-Caroline grew up in East Texas and has been in Dallas since 2010.
-She met her husband, Ken Kobylinski, while working at Chapter House and they were married in Spring of 2018.
-She enjoys being with her family, hanging out with her dogs Morty Pfefferman and Stubbs, DIY projects, cooking, and Mexican food.
+I grew up in East Texas and have been in Dallas since 2010.
+I met my husband, Ken Kobylinski, while working at Chapter House and we were married in 2018.
+I enjoy being with my family, hanging out with our dogs Morty Pfefferman and Stubbs, cooking, enneagram work, and Mexican food.